mapsync/grayson-advisory2/site/content/post/boil-water-advisory-6.md

 ---
-title: BOIL WATER ADVISORY
+title: BOIL WATER ADVISORY LIFTED
 draft: false
 date: 2025-05-14T12:01:19.919Z
-description: A Boil Water Advisory has been issued for Robin Run & Clay Camp Road
+description: A Boil Water Advisory has been LIFTED for Robin Run & Clay Camp Road
 ---
-A Boil Water Advisory has been issued for Robin Run & Clay Camp Road
+A Boil Water Advisory has been LIFTED for Robin Run & Clay Camp Road